Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 - New state transitions that occur on a parachain must be validated against the registered PVF

+Notes:

+The code is hashed and saved in the storage of the relay chain.
+There is another map in the storage where the paraId is the key and the ValidationCodeHash (the hasho of the PVF) is the value.

 ---v

 #### Proof Of Validity - POV